It’s not always easy to recognize, when your vehicle is suffering from possible engine damage.

 Consequently, as spark plugs wear, the gap between plug electrodes can expand or close up; both negatively affect engine’s fuel economy and emissions.

-Consequently, It is important to be aware of potentially damaging symptoms; and have the vehicle inspected if something doesn’t seem right.
+So, it is important to be aware of, potentially damaging symptoms.
+Finally, have the vehicle inspected if something doesn’t seem right.